voodooEntity/go-cyberbrain/README.md

 ## go-cyberbrain

-go-cyberbrain is an innovative architectural framework for building intelligent applications.
-It provides a solid foundation that allows developers to effortlessly construct applications by leveraging custom plugins tailored to their specific requirements.
+go-cyberbrain is an architectural framework for building data driven applications.
+It provides a solid foundation that allows developers to effortlessly construct applications by creating custom plugins which define the capabilities of the application based on to their specific requirements.

 **Note:** go-cyberbrain is currently in the early alpha state and should be considered more experimental than production-ready.
 While it showcases the idea of the architecture, further development is underway to reach a production-ready state.